 Examination of various aspects of how and why firms internationalise.

 As a complement to MANT 454, this paper focuses on internationalisation strategies (and their implications) for businesses and other organisations.
-Building on a foundation in trade theory and the nature of competition, this paper explores models of internationalisation pathways, from traditional to born global, examining contexts, resources, and consequences of various choices.
-Considerations include both basic strategic factors and currently topical issues, such as entry mode, risk, outsourcing and offshoring, country of origin, and technological shifts such as automation and artificial intelligence.
+Taking a microfoundational perspective and considering the nature of competition, this paper explores models of internationalisation, from traditional to born global, examining contexts, resources, decision-makers and consequences of various choices.
+Considerations include both basic strategic factors and current topical issues, such as entry mode, SMEs, country of origin, and global talent management.